junaidzm13/COMP2113_40/README.md

-# COMP2113_40
-## COMP2113 final project repository (Group 40)
+# COMP2113_40 final project repository (Group 40)
 ### Team members:
 1. **Name:** MALIK Muhammad Junaid Zubair | **UID:** 3035445974
 2. **Name:** REHMAN Ismail Abdul | **UID:** 3035604520

-### Game description:
+## Game description:
 We have implemented a game called ludo.
 The game will accommodate 2, 3 or 4 players.
 Each player will have four tokens at the start and will play on their own (in other words no teams will be allowed).
 Each player will roll a dice on their turn and will move tokens accordingly.
 Each player’s goal is to finish the whole round of the board with each of the four tokens to win.
 The player who finishes all the rounds first would be ranked first and the other players are ranked accordingly.
 More information can be found here: https://en.wikipedia.org/wiki/Ludo_(board_game)

-### Game manual:
+## Game manual:
 ### How to setup / play:
   - The first step is to compile and run the program.
 To compile do "make ludo_main".
   - Then you will have to enter the number of players as a single integer.
 Number of players can only be between 2 and 4.
   - Then depending on the number of players, each user will be asked to input his/her username and then will be prompted with a list of token symbols to select from.
-This list only includes characters and therefore, the user should only enter a character.
+This list only includes characters and therefore, the user can only enter a character.
-  - Once, this step is completed

-#### Rules and regulations
+  - Once, this step is completed, the board will be displayed and the player 1 will be prompted to roll the dice. *Note: Player numbers are given in the same order as the entered usernames*
+  - From this onwards, each player will roll the dice on his/her turn and will move the tokens accordingly.
+After the dice roll at each player's turn, the player will prompted to select the dice roll that he/she would like to move first (if there are more than one dice rolls).
+Then the player is prompted to select the token that he/she would like to move.
+Obviously, this depends whether he/she has any token that can move.
+  - The first player to reach home marked by \<token_symbol\>H (i.e. YH) on the board, with all 4 tokens is given the rank of 1.
+The subsequent rankings are given accordingly.
+  - The remaining players keep playing until a single player remains.
+At this point, the game ends and that match's rankings are displayed.
+  - Then finally based on the results of the game, each player's profile is updated and displayed.

+### Game rules:
-  - Each player has their own unique starting point called base.
+  - Each player has their own unique starting point called base marked by the empty block with 4 tokens in the middle.
+You can see in the board that tokens are in their respective bases at the start.
+  - There are total of 8 in-game safe points marked by *SS*.
+Apart from that each player has their ultimate safe points marked by *\<token symbol\>S*.
+Called ultimate safe point, becasue once the token reaches these points it cannot be killed as no other player can access these points and after this the token is only on its way home.
+  - The *xx* marks the playing area together with in-game safe points *SS*.
+The difference is that at *xx* the token can be killed whereas at *SS* it cannot be.
+Killing means to send the token back to the start (i.e. back to their base). *Please refer to the board below for further explanation to the above points.*
   - Token can only come out of the base with a number 6 on a dice.
-  -	If the player gets a 6 on a dice, the player gets another turn.
-  - If the player gets three 6's in a row, the player looses his turn.
+  -	Moreover, if the player gets a 6 on a dice, the player gets another turn.
+However, if a player gets three consecutive 6s, the player loses his/her turn.
-  -	Other players can kill your token if it’s not on a star (denoted by **\*S** on the board).
-Killing means to send the token back to the start (i.e. back to their base).
-You can see in the board  that tokens are in their respective bases at the start.
-  - A player can create a temporary safe point anywhere by placing two of his own token at a point.
-That point will be a temporary safe point for everyone until only one (or none) token is left at that point.
-  -	Once each token completes 81 steps (i.e. one whole round) they will reach their ultimate safe point (denoted by **\<token symbol\>S**).
-Points denoted by **\<token symbol\>S** cannot be used by any other player except the player with that token.
-If a token is at the 81st (1st ultimate safe point) step then it needs exactly 5 more steps to reach home (denoted by **\<token symbol\>H**).
   -	Once the token reaches home, it cannot be used again.
   -	Once all of the tokens of a player reach home, that player finishes the game while others continue to play the game until only one player is left in the game.
-  -	If your tokens completed rounds faster than the other player’s tokens, you are ranked above that player.
+  -	If your all 4 tokens complete their rounds faster than the other player’s tokens, you are ranked above that player.
+  - A player can create a temporary safe point anywhere by placing two of his own token at a single point.
+That point will be a temporary safe point for everyone until only one (or none) token is left at that point.
+First of this kind of safe point will be shown as *\*1* on the board (*\*2* and so on depending on the total number of such positions at a point in time).
+  - Moreover, if there is only 1 token on a particular safe-point, that particular token will be displayed rather than *SS*.
+However, if more than one token resides on a single safe-point then that point will be displayed as *1S* (or *2S* and so on depending on the total number of such safe points at a point in time).
+  - All these positions (*\*1* and *1S*) where more than one token reside, will be displayed separately under the board, reporting the tokens residing there.

 ### Special features:
   - Based on the user's XP (accumulated by winning) user will unlock various token symbols.
 Then user can choose his/her token symbol for the curremt game.
 While in traditional ludo there are only 4 symbols available R(red), B(blue), G,(green) and Y(yellow).